1-e1673408871336.png

 7. SemanticKITTI Panoptic Segmentation

-SemanticKITTI is a dataset of lidar sequences of street scenes in Karlsruhe (Germany).
+Description: SemanticKITTI is a dataset of lidar sequences of street scenes in Karlsruhe (Germany).
 It contains 11 driving sequences with panoptic segmentation labels.
 The labels use 6 thing and 16 stuff categories.

 8. nuScenes-lidarseg

-nuScenes is a large-scale autonomous driving dataset.
+Description: nuScenes is a large-scale autonomous driving dataset.
 It consists of 1000 20s scenes of urban street scenes in Singapore and Boston.
 The dataset includes point clouds captured by a lidar sensor, as well as synchronized camera data.
 The nuScenes-lidarseg annotations use 23 thing and 9 stuff classes.

 9. COVID-19 X-Ray Dataset (V7)

-It is V7’s original dataset containing 6500 images of AP/PA chest X-Rays with pixel-level polygonal lung segmentations.
+Description: It is V7’s original dataset containing 6500 images of AP/PA chest X-Rays with pixel-level polygonal lung segmentations.
 There are 517 cases of COVID-19 amongst these.

 Lung annotations are polygons following pixel-level boundaries.
 You can export them in COCO, VOC, or Darwin JSON formats.
 Each annotation file contains a URL to the original full-resolution image and a reduced-size thumbnail.

-10. NIH
+10. NIH Chest X-Ray Dataset

 11. OASIS

-The Open Access Series of Imaging Studies (OASIS) is a project aimed at making neuroimaging data sets of the brain freely available to the scientific community.
+Description: The Open Access Series of Imaging Studies (OASIS) is a project aimed at making neuroimaging data sets of the brain freely available to the scientific community.

-12. Pastis: Panoptic Agricultural Satellite TIme Series
+12. Pastis: Panoptic Agricultural Satellite Time Series

-Pastis is a dataset of agricultural satellite images.
+Description: Pastis is a dataset of agricultural satellite images.
 It contains 2,433 variable-length time series of multispectral images.
 In the images, 18 different kinds of parcels are annotated with their respective crop types.

 13. ScanNet v2

-ScanNet is an RGB-D video dataset of indoor scenes containing 2.5 million views in 1513 scans.
+Description: ScanNet is an RGB-D video dataset of indoor scenes containing 2.5 million views in 1513 scans.
 It uses 38 thing categories for items and furniture in the rooms and 2 stuff categories (wall and floor).
 It is not a complete panoptic dataset, as the labels only cover about 90% of all surfaces.

 1. Panoptic Scenes Segmentation Dataset (MD-Image-039)

-2. Human And Multi-object Panoptic Segmentation (MD-Image-070)
+2. Human And Multi-object Panoptic Segmentation Dataset (MD-Image-070)

 Any further information, please contact us.